 Synchrotrons provide flexible, powerful methods for learning about the structure and behaviour of matter at the molecular and atomic level.

 A synchrotron is a stadium-sized machine that produces many beams of bright X-ray light.
 Each beam is guided through a set of lenses and instruments called a beamline, where the X-rays illuminate and interact with samples of material being studied.
-Many countries operate synchrotrons—there are 10 in Europe—but only four worldwide are similar in design and power to the ESRF.
+Many countries operate synchrotrons—there are 10 in Europe alone—but only four worldwide are similar to the ESRF in terms of design and power.

 Ask an Expert

-Use the ask an expert form to send your question to the ESRF.
+Use the ask an expert form to send your questions to the ESRF.